pyca/cryptography/docs/topic-guides/asymmetric-intro.rst

 RSA encryption also has the property that you cannot encrypt a message which is longer than the ``key_size`` of your key.
-As a result, RSA is often combined with symmetric encryption to create a `hybrid cryptosystem`, utilizing both asymmetric and symmetric algorithms, an example of such a system is PGP.
+As a result, RSA is often combined with symmetric encryption to create a `hybrid cryptosystem`, utilizing both asymmetric and symmetric algorithms.
+An example of such a system is PGP.

-In protocols where both parties have a PGP key, encryption typically used alongside signatures.
+In protocols where both parties have a PGP key, encryption is typically used alongside signatures.
 For example, if I wanted to send you a message, I would encrypt a message for your public key, and then sign that encrypted blob using my private key.
 That way you're able to both read the message, and verify that